 Dumpster Policies

-The Boulder Dumpsters are primarily located at the intersection of HWY 12 & E 400 N. The dumpsters are owned and managed by Garfield County with all waste transported to a lined-pit landfill in Johns Valley.
+The Boulder Dumpsters are primarily located at the intersection of HWY 12 & E 400 N. The dumpsters are owned and managed by Garfield County with all waste transported to a lined-pit landfill in Johns Valley [address].

 Use: For household/municipal and commercial solid waste (“garbage”) only.
 Not for items/waste suitable for disposal at the Boulder Landfill.

-Service: The dumpsters are intended for all Boulder-area residents and visitors including both town and county residents.
+Service: The dumpsters are designated and intended for use by residents and nonresidents.

 Fees: The dumpsters are free to use.

-Penalty: Improper use of the dumpsters may result in __________?
+Penalty: Improper use of the dumpsters may result in an administrative assessment of __________ for first violation and [for any subsequent violation]

 Materials: Pursuant to Garfield County Ordinance 2007-4 and Utah state law the dumpsters can accept the following materials: